Slion/Interface.Support/README.md

 # Support

 From here you can get support for [Interface].
-Feel free to open issues or particiape on discussions.
+Feel free to open issues or participate on discussions.

 # Recommendation